Makalo Mohale

-Makalo Petrus Mohale is a South African lawyer and African National Congress politician serving as the Member of the Executive Council (MEC) for Education.
+Makalo Petrus Mohale is a South African lawyer and African National Congress politician who served as the Member of the Executive Council (MEC) for Education in the Free State from 2023 until 2024.
 He had previously been the MEC for Economic, Small Business Development, Tourism and Environmental Affairs (DESTEA) from May 2019 until March 2023.
 Mohale is the provincial chairperson of the African National Congress Youth League.

 Early life and education

 Mohale grew up in Botshabelo, a township east of Bloemfontein in the Orange Free State Province.
 He holds an LLB degree from the University of South Africa and a BCom degree from the University of the Free State.
 He holds a post-graduate diploma in law, a post-graduate diploma in contracting and a diploma in corporate law from the University of Johannesburg.

 Career

 Political career

 Mohale became active in politics while at the University of the Free State.
 He served as the branch chairperson of the South African Student Congress at the university between 2002 and 2003.
 He was SASCO's provincial secretary from 2003 to 2004.
 Mohale also served as the branch chairperson of the National Education, Health and Allied Workers' Union from 2006 to 2007.

 While holding these positions, he also held senior positions in the African National Congress and its youth league.
 From 2002 until 2004, Mohale served as the deputy secretary of the party's Thutong branch in Mangaung and as the chairperson of the youth league at the University of the Free State.
 He was chair of the youth league in Parys between 2008 and 2011.
 In 2013, Mohale became the convenor of the provincial youth league structure and was elected as chairperson the following year.

 In 2017, he endorsed Nkosazana Dlamini-Zuma's campaign for national ANC president.